 What happens if my pet requires admittance to VES/VSC?

 The staff at VES/VSC knows how difficult it can be when leaving your pet.
-To ensure that this process goes smoothly, you will meet with a client care coordinator, who acts as a conduit between pet owners and our doctors.
-Our client care coordinators will answer any question you may have regarding the hospitalization process.
-To better serve you, our client care coordinators are available at our Middleton location 7 days a week!
+To ensure that this process goes smoothly, we are available to answer any question you may have regarding the hospitalization process.

 What are the fees associated with my pet's care and what are my payment options?

-If your pet is hospitalized, our client care coordinator will provide you with a written estimate for the cost to care for your pet.
+If your pet is in need of hospitalization, you will be provided with a written estimate for the anticipated cost of care.
 Our customer service representative will ask you for an initial payment equal to the lower end of the estimate.
 If your pet is treated on an outpatient basis, we will provide you with a verbal estimate of the cost of care to be provided.

 VES/VSC accepts Visa, MasterCard, Discover, American Express, personal checks and cash.
 We also accept Care Credit, which you can apply for on line or over the phone.
 Brochures are available at the front desk.